 How to adjust gears

-When you come into the Bike Hub, we will have a look at your bike and give you a straightforward opinion to help you decide what you would like to do next.
-At the moment , the Bike Hub is running by pre-booked appointment only.
+When you come for your appointment at the Bike Hub, we will have a look at your bike and give you a straightforward opinion to help you decide what you would like to do next.

 Things we do: